RedisLabs/redislabs-docs/content/rv/api/concepts/provisioning-lifecycle.md

 ### Task Provisioning

 When the processing phase succeeds and the task is in the `processing-completed` state, the provisioning phase starts.
-During the provisioning phase, the API orchestrates all of infrastructure, resources, and dependencies required by the request.
+During the provisioning phase, the API orchestrates all of the infrastructure, resources, and dependencies required by the request.

 The provisioning phase may require several minutes to complete.
 You can query the resource identifier to track the progress of the provisioning phase.